jesseditson/cluster-danzig/README.md

 By default, a Cluster master process will close it's workers if told to exit.

-However, if sent a SIGKILL, it seems that the master process will shut down, but the children will continue to live.
+However, if sent a SIGTERM, it seems that the master process will shut down, but the children will continue to live.

 This is an issue, because ops guys *hate* killing orphans (who doesn't?).